 Comfortable Isn’t Always Healthy

-There’s more to the attraction mechanism than this (e.g. attachment, relationship role modeling, etc.), but what’s important here is that our subconscious seeks familiarity, potential for repair and someone who can elicit our suppressed emotional selves, whether or not it’s a healthy relationship for us.
+There’s more to the attraction mechanism than this (e.g. attachment, relationship role modeling, etc.), but what’s important here is that our subconscious seeks familiarity, potential for repair and someone who can elicit our suppressed emotional selves, whether or not it’s necessarily a healthy relationship for us.

 So for people who were abused by their caretakers as children, it makes sense that they could end up with a person who is also abusive.
 In a sense, the comfort zone says, “I’ve lived in this type of environment before, and therefore I already know how to function in it and deal with it.
 It’s comfortable to me and I feel at home here.”

 No one is destined to unhealthy relationships — we are molded into it, and we can be molded back.
-With a bit of motivation and determination, it is possible to have the healthy relationship we desire.